"I'll never abandon you."

 Greenwich Entertainment / Vortex Media

-Chastain plays a stone-cold power broker who gets what she wants in her most sexual and forceful role on screen yet.
-How she manipulates the power dynamic between her and Hernández's vulnerable but strong-willed dancer is fairly ruthless despite their magnetic attraction.
+Chastain plays the stone-cold power broker who gets what she wants in her most sexual and forceful role on screen yet.
+How she manipulates the relationship imbalance between her and Hernández's vulnerable but strong-willed dancer is fairly ruthless despite their magnetic mutual attraction.
 Rupert Friend and Marshall Bell as her co-worker brother and father are pitch-perfect snooty in their portrayal of progressive activists who relish being on the "right" side of political issues more than actually helping those less fortunate, especially when it negatively impacts them, as highly visible patrons of the arts.

 Dreams is a bluntly balletic yet highly erotic film about cross-cultural borders, invisible people, and how the rich control art.
-Franco's class critique of power dynamics is highlighted by the stark political realities of the U.S.-Mexican border and how the wealthy side uses its power to endlessly exploit the other, particularly in the increasingly Americanized metropolis of Mexico City.
-It's a chilling portrait of romantic privilege.
+Franco's steamy class critique of power dynamics is highlighted by the stark political realities of the U.S.-Mexican border and how the wealthy manipulate forces to endlessly exploit the other side, particularly in the increasingly Americanized metropolis of Mexico City.
+It's a chilling but effective portrait of romantic privilege.

 More | YVArcade / Indiewire / Moveable Fest